- Undergraduate Students

 - There is a good supply of private-sector accommodation available if students prefer to live out in the city.
 The university runs a series of housing events, offers online resources and a student matching service to help students meet like-minded housemates to share with.

-- The university also provides ongoing housing advice and support to all students to make sure that they are settled in Portsmouth throughout their course.
+- The university also provides ongoing housing advice and support to all students to ensure they are settled in Portsmouth throughout their course.

 The following are the typical annual course fees for overseas students submitted to us by the university (Reddin Survey of University Tuition Fees 2017–2018).
 Always confirm individual course fees with the university.